-A note of relief zinged through me.
+Relief surged through me.
 All my years of forcing my expression to neutral while under extreme duress were finally coming to fruition.
-“I assure you, I am not,” I told her.
+“I assure you, I am not calm,” I said.
 “Now look toward the ball with as casual an air as you can muster.
 Is anyone watching us leave it?”

 “What are their expressions?”